YANG-DB/knowledge-graph/docs/tutorial/sample/dragons/installation.md

 ---

-### Running elasticsearch
+### Running opensearch

-This is simple & easy - just go to the installation folder / bin and run the elasticsearch.sh executable Configuration of the cluster is also needed in order to allow OpenGraph to access the demo default cluster, just edit the
+This is simple & easy - just go to the installation folder / bin and run the opensearch.sh executable Configuration of the cluster is also needed in order to allow OpenGraph to access the demo default cluster, just edit the

-elasticsearch.yml file in the config folder and add the following line:
+opensearch.yml file in the config folder and add the following line:

      cluster.name: Dragons   # the culster name
      xpack.ml.enabled: false # disable xpack which is uder payed license

-Once this is done you can run the elasticsearch server - ports 9200 & 9300 must be avialable...
+Once this is done you can run the opensearch server - ports 9200 & 9300 must be avialable...

 ---
 ### Running kibana

-Again - this is easy to execute, just go to the bin folder under the installation location and run the kibana executable The kibana should be able to connect to the running elasticsearch server via 9200 port
+Again - this is easy to execute, just go to the bin folder under the installation location and run the kibana executable The kibana should be able to connect to the running opensearch server via 9200 port

 ---
 ### Running Cerebro

-Cerebro is an open source management tool for elasticsearch server which simplify the usage and maintenance of elasticsearch cluster
+Cerebro is an open source management tool for opensearch server which simplify the usage and maintenance of opensearch cluster
 It has a web ui that uses port 9000 to connect to the elastic server, running it is done using the cerebro executable that resided in the bin folder under the installation location.